 - Will the system flag risk events and push them to compliance or QA leaders in real time?

-Customer experience analytics software helps organizations understand what customers are feeling, saying, and experiencing across every channel.
-These tools gather structured and unstructured feedback, such as survey data, sentiment signals, and journey metrics, then translate them into patterns that CX, VoC, and program teams can act on.
+Customer experience analytics software helps contact centers understand what customers are feeling, saying, and experiencing across every channel, gathering structured and unstructured feedback including survey data, sentiment, and journey metrics, then translating them into patterns that CX, VoC, and program teams can act on.

 - Can the system unify CSAT, NPS, sentiment, and journey data in one place?